alxbnct/erc-logger/README.md

 Introduction
 ============

 This is a simple irc logger written in elisp!
+It's used for logging all the irc channels you've joined and automatically organizing them into folders by date.

 Intallation